nonickDev/entities/README.md

-# Joined-Table Inheritance for Laravel
+# Joined-Table Inheritance for Eloquent

-This package provides joined-table inheritance to Laravel allowing you to store and query hierarchical objects in MySQL.
+This package allows you to store and query hierarchical models using Eloquent.

 ## Installation